Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "...More like a clinical trial.
 Obviously we’re a long, *long* way behind both the Gao and the Corti in our biological sciences, but..."

-"What...what did they add?"
+"What... what did they add?"

-"We...I’m waiting on Clan Openpaw’s opinion, they’re much better qualified to research it than we are....
+"We...
+I’m waiting on Clan Openpaw’s opinion, they’re much better qualified to research it than we are....
 But once I got past all the *‘telomere’* this and the *‘cellular composition’* that, the researchers *think* that one of the compound’s side-effects might be to counteract aging."

 Arthur’s head slowly tilted to one side as he considered that.
-"That...is *very* interesting.
+"That... is *very* interesting.
 You mean Gao who use it will live longer?"

 "Possibly.
 Anyway, this one’s an open research collaboration with the Gao, so there’s no need to brief Daar on it.
 He’ll know soon enough as well, if he doesn’t already."